Infrastructure

 Road Network

-The tarmacking of the 500km A1 Road between Kitale town and the Kenya-South Sudan border (Nadapal) has connected urban centers along the transport corridor to the road network including Lodwar, Lokichoggio, Lokichar, Kakuma, Lorugung, Lokitang, Lowareng, Kalokol, and Lokori.
+The completion of the 500km A1 between Kitale town and the Kenya-South Sudan border (Nadapal) has connected Turkana County to the Central and Western parts of Kenya.
+This includes the urban centres along the transport corridor to the road network including Lodwar, Lokichoggio, Lokichar, Kakuma, Lorugung, Lokitang, Lowareng, Kalokol, and Lokori.

 Air Transport